Becoming a Student Organization

 A. Through the Law Students Association (LSA)

-If you would like to establish an official LSSO, you are encouraged to consult Dean Gardner or Associate Director of Student Affairs Shannon Bartlett for advice, but the official first step is to contact the LSA President or Vice-President.
+If you would like to establish an official LSSO, you are encouraged to consult Dean Gardner or Associate Director of Student Affairs Adrienne Packard for advice, but the official first step is to contact the LSA President or Vice-President.
 LSA will require that you present a proposal for your organization (including your organization’s by-laws) at one of the weekly LSA meetings.
 At this meeting, you will explain the purpose of your proposed organization and explain your budget.
 LSA will then vote whether to grant your organization status as a LSSO and whether to allocate your organization any funding.
 Once you become an official LSSO, the name of your group may be listed in appropriate Law School directories and publications.
 In addition, you will qualify for tax-exempt status when making purchases.

-B. Through the Office of Reynold’s Club Student Activities (ORCSA)
+B. Through the Office of the Reynolds Club Student Activities (ORCSA)

 A Registered Student Organization (RSO) is a student organization that is recognized by the University’s Office of the Reynolds Club and Student Activities (ORCSA).
 This recognition makes the group an official part of the University of Chicago, with all of the rights, privileges, and responsibilities of that status.
 Privileges of being an RSO include the ability to request funding from the University-wide Student Government (SG).
 Therefore, RSOs have access to additional sources of funding beyond the support available through the Law School and LSA.
 Because of the many resources offered by ORCSA, all LSSOs are strongly encouraged to become RSOs.

-To determine whether a particular LSSO is already registered as an RSO, you may search for your organization online at: https://studentactivities.uchicago.edu/involved/search.shtml.
+To determine whether a particular LSSO is already registered as an RSO, you may search for your organization online at: https://blueprint.uchicago.edu/Organizations.
 Please note, however, that ORCSA requires each RSO to complete the recognition process each year.
-The recognition process typically occurs during the first weeks of Autumn quarter.
+Each Spring your RSO will be required to re-register (https://studentactivities.uchicago.edu/registration) and in the fall your officers must complete the appropriate, annual training.
 Failure to register annually will result in revocation of any funds awarded by the Student Government Finance Committee at the end of the previous academic year.